 10. Contraception and pregnancy should be discussed for female patients; as hormonal control is generally contraindicated in HoFH, other contraceptive methods are strongly recommended.
 The consequences of pregnancy include complications from ACVD and aggravation of hypercholesterolemia due to discontinuation of pharmacotherapy, and the effects of high levels of estrogen and progesterone on lipoprotein metabolism.
 Where pregnancy is not contraindicated, lipoprotein apheresis is strongly recommended.

-Clinical Topics: Diabetes and Cardiometabolic Disease, Dyslipidemia, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Prevention, Homozygous Familial Hypercholesterolemia, Lipid Metabolism, Nonstatins, Primary Hyperlipidemia, Statins, Interventions and Imaging, Angiography, Nuclear Imaging, Diet
+Clinical Topics: Diabetes and Cardiometabolic Disease, Dyslipidemia, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Prevention, Homozygous Familial Hypercholesterolemia, Hypertriglyceridemia, Lipid Metabolism, Nonstatins, Primary Hyperlipidemia, Statins, Interventions and Imaging, Angiography, Nuclear Imaging, Diet

 Keywords: Progesterone, Life Style, Hypertriglyceridemia, Mutation, Cholesterol, Fibric Acids, Contraception, Azetidines, United States Food and Drug Administration, Tomography, Bile, Cardiovascular Diseases, Niacin, Blood Component Removal, Pregnancy, Xanthomatosis, Atherosclerosis, Hyperlipoproteinemia Type II, Diarrhea, Heptanoic Acids, Receptors, LDL, Hypercholesterolemia, Consensus, Metabolic Syndrome X, Coronary Angiography, Estrogens, Diet, Triglycerides, Fatty Liver